Architecture

 Flexbox is computed by taffy 0.11, built with default-features = false and the alloc, taffy_tree, flexbox, and content_size features.
 That configuration is verified no_std + alloc, f32-only, and needs no libm, which is exactly what a bare-metal PSP binary requires.
 Using a real, tested layout engine — rather than a hand-rolled subset — is why layout is identical on every host.

-core/ is a platform-agnostic #![no_std] + alloc library, pocketjs-core.
+engine/core/ is a platform-agnostic #![no_std] + alloc library, pocketjs-core.
 It contains no I/O, no graphics API, and no timing — just the tree, layout, styling, animation, text, and DrawList generation.
-Two thin wrappers give it a body:
+Thin wrappers give it a body:

-• pocketjs-psp (native/) — the PSP EBOOT.
+• pocketjs-psp (hosts/psp/) — the PSP EBOOT.
 It embeds QuickJS, feeds JS the ui.* ops, and renders the DrawList through sceGu.

-• pocketjs-wasm (wasm/) — a wasm32-unknown-unknown cdylib that wraps the same core with a deterministic software rasterizer.
+• pocketjs-wasm (engine/wasm/) — a wasm32-unknown-unknown cdylib that wraps the same core with a deterministic software rasterizer.
 This one binary serves both the browser dev host and the headless Bun golden tests.

 One layout engine, one animation clock, one text layouter — reused, never reimplemented per platform.

-Tweens and springs tick inside Rust, once per vblank, at a fixed dt = 1/60 s.
-JavaScript only declares motion (via @pocketjs/core/animation or transition-* classes); it never drives it frame by frame.
+Tweens and springs tick inside Rust in exact dt = 1/60 s steps.
+A 60 Hz host advances one core tick per virtual frame; a deliberately slower simulation can advance multiple ticks for that frame.
+JavaScript only declares motion (via @pocketjs/framework/animation or transition-* classes); it never drives it frame by frame.

-The fixed timestep has a powerful consequence: frame content is a pure function of the frame index.
-Given the same inputs, frame N is byte-for-byte identical every time it is computed.
+Given the same build, simulation-rate policy, input tape, and frame-boundary effect deliveries, those discrete ticks follow the same trajectory.
 That is what makes the PNG golden tests exact rather than fuzzy — the wasm32 rasterizer and the goldens agree down to the pixel.

 Baked text